 However, most recombinant antibodies are currently generated by selection from a display library that contains large variations of scFc or Fab (or dAb) sequences.
 This large repertoire is obtained by PCR with VL and VH-specific primers to amplify the variable regions from the RNA of pooled B-cells (for example lymphocytes, splenocytes or peripheral blood mononuclear cells from immunized or non-immunized animals).

 A naïve (or optimised to become a semisynthetic) library typically has 10 billion different sequences (12) and can be used for the selection of binding molecules to any antigen.
-However, a library can also be generated from immunised animals (immunised library), thus reducing the required number of variations in the library but also reducing its use to a single target (12).
+However, a library can also be generated from immunised animals (immunised library).
+This could reduce the required number of variations in the library but also reducing its use to a single target (12).
 Library generation must be quality controlled by checking the actual number of variations and to confirmation of the correct inserts to the expression vector (Open Reading Frames, no stop codons, determining the effective size).
 In addition, a test panning is required to confirm that high affinity binders can be identified (4).

 The quality of the identified clones depends no only on the quality of the library, but also on the quality of the screen.
 The correct material (high quality target and controls) against which to screen is equally important (2).
 In addition to screening for high affinity to the target, it is also important to counter-screen for proteins against which cross-reactivity is undesirable.
 When enough binders have been identified, the DNA sequence of each one is determined to identify unique candidates.